Skip to content

 “Your presence here stands as a testament to the profound impact George had on so many lives… Let this place be a beacon of excellence, a hub of connection and a symbol of the tireless effort George brought to Duplin County.”

 “George always had the ability to get the money, to get the plans together to be able to be ready when the opportunity came for expansion.
-There’s been a lot of growth here under George’s leadership,” said Alphin as he spoke about the airport’s infrastructure and the changes it has experienced in the last 30 years.
+There’s been a lot of growth here under George’s leadership,” he noted, reflecting on the airport’s infrastructure and changes over the past 30 years.

 “George was a leader in the aviation community.
 He was a legend in the aviation administration business,” Alphin added.

-Commissioner Dexter Edwards as well as Rep. Jimmy Dixon, held back tears as they spoke about Futrelle.
+Commissioner Dexter Edwards along with Rep. Jimmy Dixon, held back tears as they spoke about Futrelle.
 The late airport director was a tower of strength for many in the community, including Edwards, who shared how Futrelle helped him shortly before undergoing the surgery that led to his untimely passing.

 Edwards concluded his speech with the unveiling of the plaque that will be permanently displayed at the George Futrelle Terminal.